Benzhaomin/Shuffle/README.md

 # Shuffle

-Simulate outcomes of a shuffle game based on betting strategy and initial capital
+Simulate outcomes of a shuffle game based on betting strategy and initial capital.

 ## Rules